Skip to content Accessibility statement

 Every day it feels like the world is fracturing.
 Trust in leaders is gone, money dictates politics and the future can seem bleak.
 Has democracy outlived its usefulness – or is it our only hope?

 Join our citizens’ jury as we put our system on trial.
-At his session we decide: is democracy too flawed to save or can it be reclaimed?
+At this session we decide: is democracy too flawed to save or can it be reclaimed?
 Our expert witnesses examine whether a radical shift to hyper-local, citizen driven action could be the way forward.
-Speakers include Liam Byrne MP, Kate Pickett, co-author of the award-winning and best-selling The Spirit Level and The Inner Level, and journalists Gavin Esler and Alexander Hurst.
-The session is chaired by Joan Concannon, Chief Reputation and Stakeholder Relations Officer at the University of York.
+Speakers include Kate Pickett, co-author of the award-winning and best-selling The Spirit Level and The Inner Level, historian Patrick J Houlihan of Trinity College Dublin and journalists Gavin Esler and Alexander Hurst.
+The session is chaired by Joan Concannon, Director of York Festival of Ideas and Chief Reputation and Stakeholder Relations Officer at the University of York.

 After the summing up, the verdict is yours.